brandleyzhou/paper-reading/slides/watson2021/content.md

 ---

+* A novel self-supervised multi-frame depth estimation model

+* Showing moving objects and static scenes impact self-supervised multi-view matching approaches and introduce solutions

-* A deep end-to-end cost volume based self-supervised approach
+* An adaptive cost volume to overcome the scale ambiguity

-* A novel consistency loss that encourages the network to ignore the cost volume when it is deemed unreliable.

 ---